9: …And the World Will Go On Without You

 "I think you are trustworthy, V. I calculate you are the most trustworthy."

 V laughed once.
-“Nah, you flatter me.
-That’d be N.”
+“Nah, you flatter.
+I’m a mess.
+You’re thinking of N.”

 "N would trust me.
 And he would trust those I do not trust.
-At the limit, that does not equal not trustworthy.
+At the asymptote, that does not equal not trustworthy.
 J, likewise, would not trust me, and would seek to harm me.
-Tessa does not understand me.
+Tessa.
+Pause.
+Does not understand me.
 But you understand me, V."

 “I don’t know…”